Premier League ends deal with Chinese broadcast partner | Sports-Games

 Premier League ends deal with Chinese broadcast partner

-The Premier League ended its deal with Chinese streaming service PPTV on Thursday.
-The league did not give a reason for the termination of the agreement after one season of a three-year contract.
+The Premier League is without a broadcast partner in China after ending one of its most lucrative international agreements.
+The league did not give a reason on Thursday for the termination of its agreement with streaming service PPTV after one season of a three-year contract through 2022, reportedly worth 550 million pounds (USD 718 million).

-British newspaper The Daily Mail reported last month that PPTV withheld a payment of 160 million pounds ($209 million) in rights fees that were due in March.
+British newspaper The Daily Mail reported last month that PPTV withheld a payment of 160 million pounds (USD 209 million) in rights fees that were due in March.
 That was when the Premier League was suspended because of the coronavirus outbreak.
-The league's contract with PPTV, which is owned by Chinese retail giant Suning, was one of its most lucrative internationally in the current three-year cycle through 2022, reportedly worth about 550 million pounds ($718 million).
+The league responded to the failure of Suning, the Chinese retail giant which owns digital channel PPTV, to meet the March deadline by rejecting its offer for a three-year contract extension to cover the 2022-25 seasons.

+Suning owns Italian club Inter Milan and PPTV has a deal to broadcast Serie A through 2021.
+The collapse of the deal could affect the finances of clubs who have already been hit by the impact of the coronavirus.

 - READ MORE ON: